6 Easy Ways to Fix Media Feature Pack Install Failed

 DISM /Online /Add-Capability /CapabilityName:Media.MediaFeaturePack~~~~0.0.1.0

 This is an advanced solution, but it should help if you can’t install Windows Media Feature Pack.

 6. Run an efficient troubleshooter

-If you still can’t install Windows Media Feature Pack even with the right installation method for your Windows N platform, check out an efficient troubleshooter.
+If you still can’t install Windows Media Feature Pack even with the correct installation method for your Windows N platform, check out an efficient troubleshooter.